-The Michigan Association for Local Public Health (MALPH) is pleased to provide the first version (April 2019) of the Local Health Department Services Inventory.
+The Michigan Association for Local Public Health (MALPH) is pleased to provide an updated version (September 2021) of the Local Health Department Services Inventory.

 This publication will provide the reader with up-to-date information regarding local public health services and activities.
 The one-page local health department service summaries were developed by Anne Barna, MA, Planning, Promotion, and Evaluation Manager and colleagues at the Barry-Eaton District Health Department.
 This project was supported by funding from the Michigan Department of Health and Human Services (MDHHS) through Cross Jurisdictional Sharing grants.